-Jessica Sosso, M.D.
+Jessica Sosso, M.D., M.P.H.

-It's common for parents to find letting go to be a painful experience — even though they actively encourage their children to be independent.
+It's common for parents to find letting go to be a painful experience — even though they encourage their children to be independent.
 Parents might find it difficult to suddenly have no children at home who need their care.
 They might miss being a part of their children's daily lives and their constant companionship.
 Parents with only one child or those who strongly identify with their role as a parent might have a particularly difficult time adjusting.

 Avoid comparing your child's timetable to your own experience or expectations.
-Instead, focus on what you can do to help your child succeed when he or she leaves home.
+Instead, focus on what you can do to help your children succeed when they leave home.

-- Keep in touch.
-You can continue to be close with your children after they leave home thanks to phone calls, emails, texts, video chats and personal visits.
+You can continue to be close with your children after they leave home, thanks to phone calls, emails, texts, video chats and personal visits.

-- Stay positive.
 Think of the extra time and energy you will have to devote to your marriage or personal interests.

 If your last child will soon leave home, plan ahead to keep empty nest syndrome at bay.
 Look for new opportunities in your personal and professional life.
 Keeping busy or taking on new challenges at work or home can ease the sense of loss.